greatcyan/portfolio/README.md

 # Data Analytics Portfolio

 ## About me
 Hello!
-I'm Cyrus Baruc, an enthusiastic data professional with a passion for turning data into actionable insights.
-With over a decade of experience as an Electronics Technician, I bring a unique perspective to the field of data analytics, combining technical expertise with a deep understanding of complex systems.
+I’m Cyrus Baruc, a passionate data professional with a talent for converting data into actionable insights.
+With over a decade of experience as an Electronics Technician, I bring a unique perspective to data analytics, seamlessly blending technical proficiency with an in-depth understanding of complex systems.
+As a committed polymath, I thrive on continuous learning across various domains, always seeking to expand my knowledge and expertise.

 ### Certifications
  - Currently enrolled in Data Science Certification Program at UP Cebu